stanpapa/ferric/README.md

 This will first build the library, followed by the binaries.
 If you want to run the program you could call

-    `cargo run`
+    `cargo run input.yaml`

-which will compile the program (if neccesary) and call the main executable.
+which will compile the program (if neccesary) and run Ferric